-Payment for your Air China ticket can be made via bank transfer, internet banking, ATM bill payment, counter payment, 7-Eleven, and credit/debit card.
+Payment for your Air China ticket can be made via credit card, internet banking, and kiosk.
 For complete information about payment methods, please visit How to Pay.

 With a 24-inch (around 86 cm) legroom, passengers in Economy Class can enjoy the flight comfortably.
 To make the trip more enjoyable, Air China has provided an in-flight entertainment system on each seat, equipped with a pair of headphone.
 Its content contains audio, TV, games, to newly released movies from the US.
 Even though there is no amenity kit offered, but the Economy Class passengers still get a pillow and a plastic-wrapped blanket to make sure they have a good rest during the flight.